apache/hawq-docs/install/install-components.md

 If no databases have PL/Java as a registered language, remove the Java JAR files and uninstall the Greenplum PL/Java extension with the `gppkg` utility:

-1. Remove the `pljava_classpath` server configuration parameter in the master postgresql.conf file.
+1. Remove the `pljava_classpath` server configuration parameter in the master hawq-site.xml file.
 2. Remove the JAR files from the $GPHOME/lib/postgresql/java/ directory of the HAWQ hosts.
 3. Use the `gppkg` utility with the `-r` option to uninstall the PL/Java extension.
 The following example uninstalls the PL/Java extension on a Linux system: